 About the core and service

-The Pharmacokinetics and Mass Spectrometry (PKMS) Core aims to facilitate researchers' efforts to discover new medicines, obtain research funding, file patent applications, and publish academic research findings for both preclinical and clinical pharmacokinetic applications, including lead compound modeling, dose optimization, and clinical trials.
+The Pharmacokinetics and Mass Spectrometry (PKMS) Core aims to facilitate researchers' efforts to discover new medicines, obtain research funding, file patent applications, and publish academic research findings.

 About the Core

-In the core's short history, we have studied the preclinical PK and drug metabolism of more than 4000 compounds and have been involved in 20 human clinical PK studies.
-We have contributed to more than 150 grant applications, which resulted in over $43 million in funding to the University of Michigan.
+In the core's short history, we have supported LC-MS analysis, pre-clinical ADME and PK of more than 6500 compounds; supported clinical pharmacokinetics of more than 55 compounds in clinical trials.
+We have contributed to more than 310 grant applications, in which 101 grants were funded with a total funding of $260 million to the University of Michigan.
 We have provided services to more than 70 U-M labs, and 20 external labs.
-Our work has resulted in over 50 joint manuscripts, with five patents issued and six pending.
+Our work has resulted in over 130 joint manuscripts, with five patents issued and six pending.

 We can work with you either by joining your grant proposals as collaborators, for which we provide consultation as well as PK services, or fee-for-service via recharge.
 Please contact the PK Core assistant director, Dr. Bo Wen, if you are interested in working with us.